NEMERO21/MATLAB-B.TECH.-CSE-SEM4/README.md

 This repository contains MATLAB code files for Semester 3 and 4 of Bachelor of Technology (B.Tech) in Computer Science Engineering (CSE) at Thapar Institute of Engineering and Technology, Patiala, Punjab, India.

-The code files cover various topics taught in the two semesters, including:
+The code files cover various topics taught in the 4th semester, including:
 - Optimization Techniques

 ## Prerequisites